qld-gov-au/qg-web-template/README.md

     - **gulp clean:build** command to remove the build folder before creating a new build folder<br />
     - **gulp release** command to create a release folder from the build folder files.
 Please make sure to run the _gulp build_ command before running the _gulp release_ command<br />
     - **gulp clean:release** command to remove the release folder before creating a new release folder<br />
-    - **gulp generate --template=nameOftheTemplate** where name of the template can be swe/cue/flux/ice.
+    - **gulp generate --template=nameOftheTemplate** where name of the template should be swe/cue/flux/ice.
 This command will provide a link to view the templates in a browser.

 **Directory structure :**<br />
     - **src folder** contains all the files of the projects.
 This is where developers will be making all the changes.<br />
     - **build folder** is where developers will be pushing the changes from the _src folder_ to test the files before they push it to the _release folder_.<br />